vercel/swr/README.md

 useSWR(['/api/data', token], fetchWithToken)
 ```

-It solves the problem.
+This solves the problem.
 The key of the request is now the combination of both values.
 SWR **shallowly** compares
-the arguments on every render, and triggers the validation if any of them has changed.
+the arguments on every render, and triggers revalidation if any of them has changed.
-So keep in mind to not recreate objects when rendering:
+Keep in mind that you should not recreate objects when rendering, as they will be treated as different objects on every render:

 ```js
 // Don’t do this!
 Deps will be changed on every render.